The Songwriter Sessions @ The Dan

 SCALA Live @ The Wheaty

 SCALA Live @ The Wheaty once again brings you a sensational line up of musicians to perform their original music for your entertainment!
-On 19th May we bring you a true masterclass in songwriting with performances from award winning songwriters
+On 16th June we have a host of SCALA award winning songwriters for your listening pleasure!

 As always, we will have a couple of open mic spots available at the start of the evening so if you're keen to try out a couple of songs to an appreciative audience then let the SCALA team know and we'll get you booked in!